JorchRL/Pokedex-Next/README.md

 ### Interaction loop
 (1) I decided to use a custom-built FSM to drive the interaction flow of the entire app.
 This is because I want to have some assurances that the flow will not behave in unexpected manners.
 I implemented discriminated union types in TypeScript for this.
 It is strongly typed and purely functional.
 So the state must be managed with other solution.

-(2) For wiring up the FSM to the app I choose to try [Zustand](https://github.com/pmndrs/zustand) and react's ContextAPI.
-And see which one works best for my app (WIP).
+(2) For wiring up the FSM to the app I choose to try [Zustand](https://github.com/pmndrs/zustand).
 Redux was not a good match for this because this is a very simple state and I also want to be able to have manually-set constraints over the FSM behaviour.
+Also, Zustand is extremely elegant and easy to use!

 ### Interface flow (WIP)
 (1) I want a very simple single page application.
 So I decided to use a 3-component page.
 There is a "Search bar", "Pokemon Info" and "Map" component.
 Each will behave and look according to the "paper page" material metaphor from google's material design.